ElectroGamesDev/PocketMineStudioDocs/README.rst

-The official documentation for PocketMineStudio: https://pocketminestudio.readthedocs.io/
+This is the official documentation for PocketMineStudio: https://pocketminestudio.readthedocs.io/